virajpwr/MSc.-thesis/README.md

 utilised transcripts of 911 audio calls that were created using IBM, Google and CMUSphinx Automatic Speech Recogniser (ASR) as training datasets.
 The classifers were trained on numerical feature vectors of bag-of-words from each training dataset and tested on manually transcribed first utterance of 911 calls and were evaluated on classification accuracy and F-score.
-Furthermore, these classiers were trained on three different features vectors from Bag-of-words, tf-idf weighting and word2vec model of Google ASR generated dataset to verify if word2vec features vectors improve classifier's accuracy.
+Furthermore, these classifers were trained on three different features vectors from Bag-of-words, tf-idf weighting and word2vec model of Google ASR generated dataset to verify if word2vec features vectors improve classifier's accuracy.
 The result showed there was no improvement in classification accuracy when word2vec features vectors were used.
 Support Vector